 Federal Restitution is a confusing thing for most people and there is not much information to explain it.
 Many people have large amounts of restitution that you are being ordered to pay and realistically they can never pay it back.
 The government knows you can’t pay it back, but they will try their hardest to get as much as they can.
+The Mandatory Restitution Act of 1996 established procedures for determining the amount of restitution to which a victim may be entitled, and if there was loses, it requires a sentencing court to impose restitution in the full amount of the victim’s losses, without regard to the defendant’s ability to pay.

 There is obviously a concern over the size of uncollected federal restitution, estimated as roughly $46 billion.
 Much of federal restitution is uncollectible due to the fact that the defendants are indigent